Miss Marin County Scholarship Organization

 Each contestant appears on stage in an evening gown of her own choosing; something appropriate for her age.
 Contestant will then model.
 Scoring is based on overall first impression, sense of confidence, personality, stage presence, walk and posture, appropriate of attire, sense of attractiveness, extemporaneous response to an on-stage question, contestant’s ability to answer the question in the context in which it was asked, contestant’s ability to handle the pressure of speaking on stage in front of an audience.Contestant will then model.
 Scoring is based on overall first impression, sense of confidence, personality, stage presence, walk and posture, appropriate of attire, sense of attractiveness, extemporaneous response to an on-stage question, contestant’s ability to answer the question in the context in which it was asked, contestant’s ability to handle the pressure of speaking on stage in front of an audience.

-Step 3: Fill out our Candidate Registration Form
+Step 3: Fill out our Local Registration Form

 Located on this page of our website.

-To be an official candidate, you must also visit the Miss California website and register before the first day of Miss Marin County rehearsal.
-The registration fee is $35.00.
+To be an official candidate, you must also visit the Miss America website and register before the first day of Miss Marin County rehearsal.
+The registration fee is $39.99.

 Powered by Create your own unique website with customizable templates.